Birthstones by Month: What is Yours?

 Ruby exhibits all the desirable properties of a jewelry stone: beauty, durability, optical properties, and rarity.
 Some rubies display a star or asterism when fashioned into a cabochon.
 This effect is caused by the reflection of light from numerous inclusions of minute, needle-like crystals of rutile.
 Corundum crystallizes in the hexagonal system with a tabular-barrel-shaped habit.

 Current birthstones for August are peridot, the gem-quality form of olivine and spinel.
-Olivine makes up a large portion of the earth’s mantle.
+Olivine makes up a large portion of the Earth’s mantle.
 Rocks containing olivine have been brought to the surface by volcanic action and actually blown out in the form of volcanic bombs.
-Masses of olivine have been found in meteorites, and the Apollo astronauts brought basaltic rocks back from the moon that contained olivine.
+Masses of olivine have been found in meteorites, and the Apollo astronauts brought back basaltic rocks from the moon that contained olivine.

 A popular jewelry stone, peridot has a hardness of 6.5-7 and can be transparent or translucent, with a vitreous luster.
 Its color shades from deep green to apple green, yellow-green or olive.
 It’s most often found in granular nodules, forming short, prismatic crystals in the orthorhombic system.